-  The adjustable comb that comes part of this package is a great idea in practice, but it’s absolutely massive when placed on top of the OneBlade technology and sort of defies the point of this agile trimmer.
+The adjustable comb that comes as part of this package is a great idea in practice, but it’s absolutely massive when placed on top of the OneBlade technology and sort of defies the point of this agile trimmer.
 It also feels flimsy and I experienced it sporadically popping off mid-shave a couple of times.

-Instead, the unit works much better if you use it like a traditional razor and in that respect it’s great.
+Instead, the unit works much better if you use it as a traditional razor and in that respect it’s great.
 It is fully waterproof, so you can use it in the shower, and you can also pile on the shaving cream or foam if you suffer from sensitive skin.

-But yeah, it’s essentially made of fairly inexpensive, with the only real premium touch being the small digital screen that shows remaining charge time.
+But yeah, it’s essentially made of fairly inexpensive, with the only real premium touch being the small digital screen that shows the remaining charge time.
 Philips throws in a cheeky stand, which is useful for charging, as well as a bathroom socket-friendly two-pin charger and a little travel pouch, which is nice

 Philips OneBlade Pro Review: battery life & running time

 This is largely excellent, as the small unit packs a punchy Lithium-ion battery pack that’s good for at least 90 minutes on a full charge.
-Plug it in to an outlet and it only takes one hour to get back to fully charged status.
+Plug it into an outlet and it only takes one hour to get back to fully charged status.
 This is good news, but it's not ground-breaking in the modern and fiercely competitive beard trimmer world.

 But unlike some cheaper chargers that claim to last for hours but actually don’t, the Philips OneBlade Pro genuinely doesn’t need to be charged very often and if you only trim a couple of times a week, it will last the best part of a month before requiring a recharge.

 Thinking of travelling with your new trimmer?
-Make sure you buy a two-pin adaptor, because there's nothing more annoying than arriving at a hotel bathroom that doesn't boast the correct socket.
-Irksome first world problems.
+Make sure you buy a two-pin adaptor because there's nothing more annoying than arriving at a hotel bathroom that doesn't boast the correct socket.
+Irksome first-world problems.

 Philips OneBlade Pro Review: performance